 - Place the cursor where you want the image to appear.

-- Click Insert in the dialog that appears.
+- Click Insert media.

-The image appears in your article.
+The images you selected appear in your article.

 - Click Save.